 The 1.6 HDi is a tried and tested engine used throughout other Peugeot and Citroen models, so its mechanicals are well known and generally reliable.
 There are three flavours on offer, with 74, 91 and 113hp options available.
 Acceleration ranges from a sluggish 17 seconds or so to a sprightly 12.1 for the 0-60mph sprint - but most will be happy with the 14-odd seconds of the 91hp model, which offers the best balance.

 The diesel unit is refined whilst on the move, but can sound a little agricultural on start up.
 There's decent mid-range urge and running costs are relatively low - nearly 60mpg is available with the EGC automated gearbox, but all do over 50mpg.

 As is often the case with passenger cars based on commercial vehicles, the safety rating is not great.
-The Partner Tepee’s is based on a 2014 EuroNCAP test of the Citroen Berlingo and it returned just three stars.
+The Peugeot Partner Tepee’s is based on a 2014 EuroNCAP test of the Citroen Berlingo and it returned just three stars.
 Child occupant protection was a highlight, at 74%, but the rest of the ratings don’t make for especially comfortable reading.

 It’s perhaps mildly surprising though.
-The platform under the Partner scores well when part of the PSA group’s family car range and, though previous Partners have done without some safety kit now thought of as essential, the Tepee features twin front airbags, ISOFIX mounts in three seats and stability control.
+The platform under the Peugeot Partner Tepee scores well when part of the PSA group’s family car range and, though previous Partners have done without some safety kit now thought of as essential, the Tepee features twin front airbags, ISOFIX mounts in three seats and stability control.
 “Outdoor” models add grip control – a selectable terrain response system – and additional airbags are options.

 If you are after a cheap no thrills family hauler then you won’t be disappointed with the Peugeot Partner Tepee.
 There are few other cars that offer such exceptional space for the money.
 However, it can start to become expensive when adding essential optional extras when purchasing.